Peyronie's Disease Illustrations

 Penile Prosthesis

 A penile prosthesis is a mechanical device that is placed within the penis during an outpatient or overnight surgery.
-The prosthesis allows the patient the ability to apply pressure to a pump in the scrotum that then inflates cylinders in the penis (to result in an erection).
-The surgery typically has a high satisfaction rate (typically >85%) and relatively low complication rate (2-3% chance of infection, approximately 10 year average device survival).
+The prosthesis allows the patient the ability to apply pressure to a pump in the scrotum, which then inflates cylinders in the penis, resulting in an erection.
+The surgery typically has a high satisfaction rate (typically >85%) and relatively low complication rate (2-3% chance of infection, with an avergae device survival of approximately 10 years).
 A penile prosthesis is used in cases where the patient has both Peyronie's Disease as well as severe erectile dysfunction.
-Men who are able to achieve an erection either with pills (e.g. Viagra, Levitra, Cialis, Stendra) or injections typically do not undergo a penile prosthesis until the erections are not responsive to more conservative treatments.
+Men who are able to achieve an erection with pills (e.g. Viagra, Levitra, Cialis, Stendra) or injections typically do not undergo a penile prosthesis until the erections are no longer responsive to more conservative treatments.

 Manual Modeling